-It was another busy morning at eMop HQ when an email arrived in our inbox.
-It was a client.
+It was another busy morning at eMop HQ in London when an email arrived in our inbox.
+It was from a client.
 He said he’d booked a cleaner to arrive at 9am to tidy his house.
 But it was now 10 am with no cleaner in sight.
 This was unusual.

 This cleaner takes pride in her punctuality.
 It was also a tad puzzling because the cleaner didn’t phone in to say that she would be delayed.
 We called up Isabel (pseudonym) to see if she was OK and why she wasn’t at the client’s house.

 eMop customer service: “Hi, Isabel!
 Where are you now?”

 Isabel: “I’m at work, cleaning”

 eMop customer service: “Where are you cleaning?”

 Isabel: “What do you mean?
 I’m at the client’s flat!”

 eMop customer service: “Who’s the client?
 Can you send us the address?”

 Isabel sent us a screen-grab from her eMop app with the order details.
 Sure enough the street name was the same as in the client’s email.
 But the house number was not.
 The client had entered the wrong address during the booking!